murkl/arch-os/docs/README.md

 </b></p>

 <p>
-This project aims to provide a mostly automized and robust Arch Linux base for desktop usage, along with an easy-to-use and fast properties-file-based installer with error handling.
+This project aims to provide a mostly automized, minimal and robust Arch Linux core base, along with an easy-to-use and fast properties-file-based installer with error handling.
 Install a minimal Arch Linux core with optional features such as Automatic Housekeeping, Zen Kernel, Fancy Shell Enhancement, GNOME Desktop with Graphics Driver, preinstalled Paru as AUR Helper, enabled MultiLib, Pipewire Audio, and some more....</p>

 <p>
   <strong>Tools</strong>